![]() Aero-Horsepower & Drag Loss Calculator Early Aero Joe Petrali

 over with fiberglass shooting for 2024, as 2023

 was a wash-out.
-Long expensive trip
+It's a long

-from Florida.
-Tom is rebuilding and upping the
+expensive trip from Florida.
+Tom is rebuilding

-horsepower....plus a new trailer.
+and upping the horsepower....plus a new trailer.
 You are at the

 mercy of the elements so to call it a crap shoot